-1.1 Preparation of sample: -
+1.1 PREPARATION OF SAMPLE:

 To prevent loss of moisture during preparation and subsequent handling, do not use small test samples.
-Keep ground material in glass or similar containers with air and water tight covers
+Keep ground material in glass or similar containers with air and water tight covers.

-(a) Fresh and frozen meat, cured meats, smoked meats etc
+1.1.1 Fresh and frozen meat, cured meats, smoked meats etc.

-Separate as completely as possible from any bone, pass rapidly three times through food chopper with plate opening equal to 1/8th inch ( 3 mm), mixing thoroughly after each grinding and begin all determinations promptly.
-If any delay occurs chill sample to inhibit decomposition In case of cured meats, mix thoroughly with a spatula or pass through a food chopper or mix in a homogenizer / blender to a uniform mass as appropriate.
-Transfer to a wide mouth glass or other suitable container with a airtight stopper.
-Carry out analysis as soon as possible
+Separate as completely as possible from any bone, pass rapidly three times through food chopper with plate opening equal to 1/8th inch (3 mm), mixing thoroughly after each grinding and begin all determinations promptly.
+If any delay occurs, chill the sample to inhibit decomposition.
+In case of cured meats, mix thoroughly with a spatula or pass through a food chopper or mix in a homogenizer/blender to a uniform mass as appropriate.
+Transfer to a wide mouth glass or other suitable container with an airtight stopper.
+Carry out analysis as soon as possible.